 All fixed seats are stadium-style and painted blue.
 Most are contained within the main grandstand, which is not quite symmetrical.
 It extends slightly further down the right field line than the left.
 Sitting on the right half (first base side) of the grandstand definitely provides a better backdrop.
 Fans sitting there are looking out at the buildings, Blue Monster, and bull that give the ballpark its uniqueness.

 The box seats in the 13 field level sections (100-112) behind and between the dugouts have handrails between most of their rows.
-That's not something you really see anymore, but such was the set-up in some of the classic ballparks, like Comiskey Park and old Yankee Stadium.
+That's not something you really see anymore, but such was the set-up in some of the classic ballparks, like Comiskey Park and Yankee Stadium.

-A cantilevered roof provides some cover in the grandstand.
 Ceiling fans hang from the green metal roof that covers most seats in upper grandstand sections 200-208.
 Beginning in 2012, the Bulls started referring to those nine sections as "Terrace Reserved Covered."
 So if you want to be protected from the rain or sun, buy your tickets in one of the covered sections, the higher up the better if wanting to ensure afternoon shade.

 A very limited amount of lawn seating is available in straightaway center field, on the hill just to the right of the landscaped shrubbery that serves as the hitters’ backdrop.
-There's also a much smaller patch of grass on the left-center field side of the shrubs, but it's normally off-limits to fans and is essentially set aside for TV camera operators as the only generally used thing in that portion of the berm is a wooden camera platform that's directly behind the outfield fence.
+There's also a much smaller patch of grass on the left-center field side of the shrubs, but it's off-limits to fans and is essentially set aside for TV camera operators as the only thing in that portion of the berm is a wooden camera platform that's directly behind the outfield fence.